tarantool/doc/doc/release/draft_release_policy.rst

 The stage goes on until a first release.
 Alpha, beta versions and pre-releases are published within this stage.

-In fact, this stage falls into two phases: development of a new functionality and its stabilization.
+In fact, this stage splits into two phases: development of a new functionality and its stabilization.

 A premature functionality might be removed on the alpha/beta stage, but it will